solidusio/solidus_stripe/README.md

 ## Development

+Retrieve your API Key and Publishable Key from your [Stripe testing dashboard](https://stripe.com/docs/testing).

+Set `SOLIDUS_STRIPE_API_KEY` and `SOLIDUS_STRIPE_PUBLISHABLE_KEY` environment variables (e.g. via `direnv`), this will trigger the default initializer to create a static preference for SolidusStripe.

+Run `bin/dev` to start both the sandbox rail server and the file watcher that will update the sandbox whenever a file is changed.

+Visit `/admin/payments` and create a new Stripe payment using the static preferences.

 ### Testing the extension

 First bundle your dependencies, then run `bin/rake`. `bin/rake` will default to building the dummy